Hoyasumii/avengers-endgame/README.md

 NEBULA: I wasn't always like this.

 RHODEY: Me either.
-But we work with wha
+But we work with what